-The Music department stages a wide variety of performances each year to give Students in all year groups the opportunity and experience of performing in assorted styles and different settings.
-This can range from smaller scale sharing of GCSE work to a small audience in the drama studio through to KS3 concerts just for Year 7 and 8 students or full-scale, whole school concerts and musicals staged in the Lord Kalms Theatre to packed audiences.
-We also provide music for the whole school assemblies twice per year in the sports hall.

-17 | Page

-Buy Tickets To Our Shows
+Scan Here to Buy Tickets

-www.ticketsource.co.uk/dixonsca

-18 | Page
+OR

+Visit - ticketsource.co.uk/dixonsca

 ACKNOWLEDGEMENTS

 I would like to thank all the following tutors and staff for their help in preparing this prospectus:

+Dave Brons

+Jane Bryan

+Tom Durrans

+Beth Gregory

+David Hogan

+Kosmas Kostoulas

+Alison Rignall

-Stephen Bradnum Dave Brons Jane Bryan Tom Durrans Beth Gregory Anna Hamilton David Hogan Kosmas Kostoulas Alison Rignall Office Administrators - Raadhiyah Khan & Bethany Holmes Department Technician - Cameron Ware The Reprographics Team for publishing this booklet.
+Office Administrators - Bethany Holmes & Lily Orton

+Department Technician - Cameron Ware

+The Reprographics Team for publishing this booklet.

 I hope that this document has been of use.
 Please do not hesitate to contact either myself or any of my colleagues if you have any questions.

 We all look forward to meeting you.

-Jawn low the

-Dawn Lowther Ph D, BA (Hons), PGCE (OU), LTCL Head of Music

-T. Rafnsson

-Tamsin Rafnsson BA (Hons), LTCL, ALCM, Post grad Cert., RSAMD, PGCE

-Assistant Principal, Director of Music for Dixons Academies Trust
+Joshua Hart Head of Music, Dixons City Academy Tamsin Rafnsson Teacher of Music, Director of Music for Dixons Academies Trust